typoes/harry-potter-gen-z/book_1/chapter_3.md

 Harry could see Uncle Vernon’s shiny, drippy black shoes pacing up and down the kitchen.

 “No,” he said finally.
-“No, we’ll ignore it.
+“No, we’ll ghost 'em.
 If they don’t get an answer… Yes, that’s best… we won’t do anything…”

 “But —”

 “I’m not having one in the house, Petunia!
-Didn’t we swear when we took him in we’d stamp out that dangerous nonsense?”
+Didn’t we swear when we took him in we’d gatekeep that dangerous nonsense?”

-That evening when he got back from work, Uncle Vernon did something he’d never done before;
+That evening when he got back from adulting for money, Uncle Vernon did something he’d never done before;
 he visited Harry in his cupboard.

 “Where’s my letter?” said Harry, the moment Uncle Vernon had squeezed through the door.
-“Who’s writing to me?”
+“Who’s writin' me?”

 “No one.
 It was addressed to you by mistake,” said Uncle Vernon shortly.
 “I have burned it.”